harshit-raj10a/harshit-raj10a/HarshitRaj_DL_Assignment.md

 this all values will add up to be 100 or near to it.

 ### OUTPUT LAYER
 This layer is the last layer of the model.
-It gives out the output what the model has predicted.
-This layer also have activation fucntion but the activation layer is based on the no. of nodes in output layer.
+It gives out the output of what the model has predicted.
+This layer also has an activation function, but the activation layer is based on the no. of nodes in the output layer.
-For example if the model is classifying only two object like dog vs cat model.
+For example, if the model is classifying only two objects like the dog vs cat model.
 SO the model will either detect cat or dog.
-This is called as binary classification (0 and 1).
+This is called binary classification (0 and 1).
-This model will have only two nodes in output layer.
+This model will have only two nodes in the output layer.
 For this this the ***SIGMOID FUNCTION*** is used as the ***activation function***.
-If the data feature is representing cat and the model classifying correctly it as a cat the then the first node will have the highest possitive value and another will have lowest possitive value or it'll be equal to zero.
+Suppose the data feature is representing a cat and the model classifying correctly it as a cat.
+In that case, the first node will have the highest positive value, and another will have the lowest positive value or equal to zero.
-When we are using a model which have to classify multiple classes then we have to use ***SOFTMAX FUNCTION*** as the activation function for every node in output layer.
+When we use a model that has to classify multiple classes, we have to use ***SOFTMAX FUNCTION*** as the activation function for every node in the output layer.
-For example if the model is classifying cat, dog, pig, cow and crow.
-Then the ***softmax function*** wil be used as ***activation fucntion*** for each node of output layer.
+For example, if the model is classifying cat, dog, pig, cow and crow.
+Then the ***softmax function*** will be used as ***activation function*** for each node of the output layer.
-This function will increase the value of one node and decrese the value of rest of the node.
-If the input data feature is labelled as ***pig*** aand the model is clasifyin it correct then the ***node value*** of ***pig*** is ***increased*** and rest all node value is decreased.
-The node with the highest value is the oupu.
+This function will increase the value of one node and decrease the value of the rest of the node.
+If the input data feature is labelled as ***pig*** and the model is classifying it correct, then the ***node value*** of ***pig*** is ***increased*** and rest all node value is decreased.
+The node with the highest value is the output.

 ![Nueral Netwokk image](https://icdn.digitaltrends.com/image/digitaltrends/artificial_neural_network_1-327x238.jpg)